ztMotaLee/Regformer/README.md

 This code is based on the [Restormer](https://github.com/swz30/Restormer).
 Thanks for their awesome work.

 ## Contact
-Should you have any question or suggestion, please contact chenxiang@njust.edu.cn.
+Should you have any question or suggestion, please contact ztmotalee@gmail.com.